sampsyo/cs6120/content/blog/2019-10-23-register-allocation/index.md

 The last 5 benchmarks are from this [repository](https://github.com/xu3kev/bril/tree/master/benchmark).

 ### Baseline
-In order to evaluate our register allocation, we assume that there is no register holding data across different instruction as the baseline so that each instruction loads all operands from the memory and stores the result back to memory after execution.
-This is a conservative approach and provides an upper bound to the number of loads and stores that can occur.
+To evaluate our register allocation, we assume that there is no register holding data across different instruction as the baseline so that each instruction loads all operands from the memory and stores the result back to memory after execution.
+This is a conservative approach and provides an upper bound to the number of loads and stores that can occur, so register allocation should have less or the same number of load/store operations.

-We also implemented a naïve register allocation technique, which assigns registers in a round-robin manner.
-This technique doesn't guarantee any efficiencies, but merely provides a mechanism to map to registers.
-This implementation presently does not support branch operations and therefore is only used for a subset of benchmarks as a sanity check.

-To gain more insight, we also manually allocated registers by graph coloring for some tests.
-This provides a reasonable ceiling to potential performance.

-### Counting the Number of Memory Access
-We modified the Bril interpreter `brili` to count the number of implicit memory access operations for those data not in registers.
-As discussed in the code generation section, we introduce a special rule, that is, variable names prefix with `r` are registers.
-Read and write operations on those registers do not require memory access.
-However, read and write on other variables all are counted as memory access.
-With this rule, we can do register allocation and evaluate on Bril without language breaking changes.
-For example:

-- `a: int = const 2;` has 1 memory access operations (store a)
-- `a: int = id b;` has 2 memory access operations (load b, store a)
-- `c:int = add a b;` has 3 memory access operations (load a, load b, store c)
-- `br given a b;` has 1 memory access operation (load given)
-- `print <N args>;` has N memory access operations, N being the number of arguments (N loads)

-As for accessing register values (the case where special variables represented registers will not be counted as a memory access):

-- `r1: int = const 2;` has 0 memory access operations
-- `a: int = id r2;` has 1 memory access operations (store a)
-- `c:int = add a r2;` has 2 memory access operations (load a, store c)

-We compare the total number of memory access operations for the same program with and without register allocation.

-It was identified during the evaluation that this implementation of counting doesn't support the `ret` instruction.
-We hope to fix this issue shortly.
-We have tested this interpreter version with some handwritten register allocated code.

 ### Simulated load and store counts